rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 # Document Status

-*RFC Editor: If still present, please remove this section before publication.*
+*RFC Editor: If present, please remove this section before publication.*

 Based on the feedback received during the IETF 121 NETCONF session, this document has currently been written as a self-contained lightweight protocol and document replacement for {{RFC8639}} and {{RFC8641}}, defining a separate configuration data model.